The Salty Side: Saltwater Aquariums for Beginners

 It may surprise you to learn that the pairing is completely instinctive.
 They don’t need to get to know each other first or have been kept in the same tank at your LFS for the pairing to happen.
 The moment a goby notices a pistol shrimp the two will be inseparable.
 The difficulty comes in creating the conditions that will guarantee the goby will notice the pistol shrimp – a tank can be a big place.

-shrimp goby
+how to pair shrimp and goby

 Creating the conditions for pairing